crisisfighters/crisisfighters.org/content/what-else/ideas.md

 > A platform that allows posting project ideas and matching them to self-registered volunteers.

 [VolunteerMatch](https://www.volunteermatch.org/), [usdigitalresponse.org](https://www.usdigitalresponse.org/), [crowdfightcovid19.org](https://crowdfightcovid19.org) and [helpwithcovid.com](https://helpwithcovid.com/projects) are easy to use match-making systems.
 It would be great to work with them or create something similar to stop the climate breakdown.

-# Free-of-charge non-profit consultancy for NGOs
-> Experienced professionals group together to provide NGOs with free advice.

-Deploying the best groupware, structuring ideation processes, using iterative development approaches, designing solutions data-driven or customer-centric, building a data lake with beautiful visualizations - there are thousands of building blocks that are common in startups and other business environments.
-NGOs are often constrained in their expenses.
-For many, tools, problem solving approaches and experience with tech are less in focus than for tech startups.
-Bringing these two worlds together allows startup professionals to improve the world with what they already know and broaden their horizon by learning how NGOs work.
-And NGOs can ask for specific injections of knowledge and help from the business world at no cost.

-# An up-to-date collection of key datasets related to the climate crisis
-> Data experts can easily see for themselves and make new connections visible.

-(Pre-)historic temperature trends, glacier melting, greenhouse gas emissions, sea level rise, desertification, erosion of soils, deforestation, the accelerating sixth mass extinction, fossil fuel extraction and uncounted other dangerous developments leave a data trail.
-Making existing data sets easy to find and working with public and scientific authorities to make more available allows for a better understanding of what is really happening.
-It will allow businesses, governments, thinktanks and activists a more comprehensive view on biodiversity and climate crisis.